lutzfischer/xiFDR/README.md

 The theoretical basis of adapting the proteomic target-decoy approach for crosslinking MS are covered in [Waltzoheni et al. 2012](https://www.nature.com/articles/nmeth.2103) and [Fisher et al. 2017](https://pubs.acs.org/doi/pdf/10.1021/acs.analchem.6b03745)  and updated for heterobifunctional crosslinkers (crosslinkers with different reactivities at either end) in [Fisher et al. 2018](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0196672).
 The approach outlined in those papers is implemented in xiFDR.
 Briefly, decoy protein sequences are added to the database and spectra can then be matched to target linear peptides (T), decoy linear peptides (D) or to crosslinked peptide pairs made up of 2 target sequences (TT), a target-decoy (TD) sequence pair or a decoy-decoy pair (DD).

-The formula to estimate FDR for CSMs is then
+The formula to estimate FDR (provided the chance of matching decoys accurately models the chance of random matching) for CSMs is then

     FDR=(TD-DD)/TT